 Why Didn't The FBI And DHS Produce A Threat Report Ahead of The Capitol Insurrection?

-In late December, the New York Police Department sent a packet of material to the U.S. Capitol Police and the Federal Bureau of Investigation.
+In late December, the New York Police Department sent a packet of material to the U.S. Capitol Police and the FBI.
 It was full of what's known as raw intelligence — bits and pieces of information that turned up by scraping various social media sites.
 It all indicated that there would likely be violence when lawmakers certified the presidential election on Jan.
 6.

-NYPD sent the information to Washington under the assumption it would be folded into a formal intelligence bulletin by the FBI and the Department of Homeland Security.
-The FBI's version is known as a Joint Intelligence Bulletin.
-DHS produces a Threat Assessment.
-These reports are typically written as a matter of course ahead of high profile events.
-Local law enforcement see them as actionable intelligence; an early warning system to help them prepare for incoming threats.
+The NYPD sent the information to Washington under the assumption it would be folded into a formal intelligence bulletin by the FBI and the Department of Homeland Security.
+The FBI's version is known as a joint intelligence bulletin.
+The DHS produces a threat assessment.
+These reports are typically written as a matter of course ahead of high-profile events.
+Local law enforcement officials see them as actionable intelligence — an early warning system to help them prepare for incoming threats.

 And yet, for last week's deadly attack on the Capitol, an event the president himself had promised would be "wild," no formal report was ever released.

-A DHS Intelligence and Analysis spokesperson confirmed to NPR that the agency didn't produce any threat assessment about the possibility of violence on Jan.
+A spokesperson from DHS' Office of Intelligence and Analysis confirmed to NPR that the agency didn't produce any threat assessment about the possibility of violence on Jan.
 6. The FBI confirmed it didn't produce one either.
-Instead DHS provided a report about the "heightened threat environment during the 2020-2021 election season, including the extent to which the political transition and political polarization are contributing to the mobilization of individuals to commit violence," the DHS spokesperson said.
+Instead, DHS provided a report about the "heightened threat environment during the 2020-2021 election season, including the extent to which the political transition and political polarization are contributing to the mobilization of individuals to commit violence," the DHS spokesperson said.

-The federal government created fusion centers after the 9/11 attacks to improve communication and intelligence sharing among local and federal law enforcement officials.
-There are 80 of them across the country and one of their key responsibilities is to disseminate these kinds of intelligence bulletins.
+The federal government created fusion centers after the Sept.
+11 attacks to improve communication and intelligence sharing among local and federal law enforcement officials.
+There are 80 of them across the U.S., and one of their key responsibilities is to disseminate these kinds of intelligence bulletins.

 The bulletins are considered a finished product — a synthesis of validated and analyzed intelligence that helps local law enforcement make informed decisions.

-But, three law enforcement officials told NPR that didn't stop DHS and the FBI from issuing intelligence bulletins ahead of mostly peaceful demonstrations in Portland, Ore., after the killing of George Floyd this past spring or before Black Lives Matter marches in Washington in early June, or in anticipation of an annual convention of the Islamic Society of North America.
+But three law enforcement officials told NPR that this didn't stop DHS and the FBI from issuing intelligence bulletins ahead of mostly peaceful demonstrations in Portland, Ore., after the killing of George Floyd last May, before Black Lives Matter marches in Washington in early June or in anticipation of an annual convention of the Islamic Society of North America.

 Given all the Sturm und Drang ahead of the Jan.
-6 joint session of Congress to count the electoral voters and all the threats on social media weeks ahead of a pro-Trump rally that morning, it struck Sena and other local law enforcement officials who spoke to NPR as strange that there wasn't a DHS/FBI report on what to expect.
-Threatening and planning violence isn't protected First Amendment speech.
+6 joint session of Congress to count the electoral votes and given all the threats on social media weeks ahead of a pro-Trump rally that morning, it struck Sena and other local law enforcement officials who spoke to NPR as strange that there wasn't a DHS-FBI report on what to expect.
+Threatening and planning violence aren't protected First Amendment speech.

 The FBI revealed this week that its field office in Norfolk, Va., had indeed uncovered intelligence that might have helped the U.S. Capitol Police decide how to deploy its forces.